neopragma/teksystems-mainframe-240325/labs/JCL_Labs.md

 ### JCL Lab 9 - Multi-step sort, catalogued procedures, and conditional execution

-Refer to material in _JCL Module 8 - PROC_ for information on temporary data sets and stored procedures and _JCL Module 9 - COMD_ for information on conditional step execution.
+Refer to material in _JCL Module 8 - PROC_ for information on temporary data sets and stored procedures and _JCL Module 9 - COND_ for information on conditional step execution.

 Upload file ```labs/sort_input_2.txt``` from this repository.
 Name the z/OS data set ```<userid>.DATA.SRTIN2```.
 It has the same attributes as ```<userid>.DATA.SRTIN2```.